Western Libya clashes (2016–2018): Background

 Following the First Libyan Civil War and the fall of the Libyan Arab Jamahiriya, the country had been in a state of discord and infighting.
-In 2014 the General National Congress was dissolved and new elections were called for the newly formed House of Representatives; following the election, Abdullah al-Thani was appointed as new Prime Minister.
+In 2014 the General National Congress was dissolved and new elections were called for the newly formed House of Representatives; following the election, Abdullah al-Thani was appointed as new prime minister.

 In the meantime, Field Marshal Khalifa Haftar launched Operation Dignity, a massive military operation against Islamic militias.
 This caused an escalation of violence, resulting in the beginning of the Second Libyan Civil War.
-Because of the constant violence, the Government and the House of Representatives were forced to abandon Tripoli and relocate in Tobruk.
+Because of the constant violence, the Government and the House of Representatives were forced to abandon Tripoli and relocate to Tobruk.

-On 6 September 2014 a faction of former Islamists MPs took control of Tripoli and re- established the General National Congress.
-The New GNC appointed a National Salvation Government (NSG) and elected Khalifa al-Ghawil as Prime Minister.
-Since then, two rival government existed, one based in Tripoli and the other in Tobruk.
+On 6 September 2014, a faction of former Islamists MPs took control of Tripoli and re-established the General National Congress.
+The New GNC appointed a National Salvation Government (NSG) and elected Khalifa al-Ghawil as prime minister.
+Since then, two rival government existed in Libya, one based in Tripoli and the other in Tobruk.

-On 5 April 2016, the United Nations brokered an agreement to create a Government of National Accord (GNA), with Fayez al-Sarraj as Prime Minister: the proposal was rejected by both factions.
+On 5 April 2016, the United Nations brokered an agreement to create a Government of National Accord (GNA), with Fayez al-Sarraj as prime minister: the proposal was rejected by both factions.
 In the following weeks GNA and allied militias took control of Tripoli and terminated NSG, also dissolving the New GNC and establishing the Presidential Council and the High Council of State (HCS).

-Tobruk government and its militia in the East led by Marshal Khalifa Haftar opposed the GNA.
+The Tobruk government and its militia in the east led by Marshal Khalifa Haftar opposed the GNA.
 His forces had taken over the four key oil ports of Essidra, Ra's Lanuf, Brega and Al-Zueitina, but were cooperating with the GNA to permit oil exports.

 On 31 August 2016, a 94-member rival to the HCS was proclaimed in Benghazi and its members offered to join the official HCS.
 On 10 October, the HCS's headquarters was attacked by unknown gunmen.